marty-oehme/page/src/content/blog/2018-02-24-Implementing-Dithering.md

 ---

-title : "Implementing Dithering"
+title: "Implementing Dithering"
 pubDate: "2018-02-24T08:52:57+0100"
-description : "Going from Abstract Knowledge to a Dart Implementation"
+description: "Going from Abstract Knowledge to a Dart Implementation"

-weight : 10
+weight: 10

 tags:
   - rambling

-draft : true
+draft: true
 ---

 ## Moving from Abstract Concepts to a Dart Implementation

 Blog flow:

-* canvas access
+- canvas access
-* Pixel access
+- Pixel access
-* pixel editing - greyscale
+- pixel editing - greyscale
-* quantization
+- quantization
-* dithering
+- dithering
-* Going further
+- Going further
-  * function chaining
+  - function chaining
-  * library
+  - library
-  * image uploading
+  - image uploading
-  * making interface
+  - making interface

 While the [last post](/2018-02-19) spoke about the concepts behind Dithering and Quantization, let's see in this one how we can actually implement it in HTML5,